-Staff recommendation: Staff does not recommend any revisions to the proposed code amendments.
-Planning Commission recommendation: Planning Commission did not recommend any revisions to the proposed code amendments at the September 23, 20149 Planning Commission Meeting and will be discussing the NRC's recommendation at the January 13, 2019 Planning Commission Meeting.
+Staff recommendation: Staff does not recommend any revisions to the proposed code amendments unless given further direction from the Planning Commission.

+Planning Commission recommendation: Planning Commission did not recommend any revisions to the proposed code amendments at the September 23, 20149 Planning Commission Meeting and discussed the NRC's recommendation at the January 13, 2019 Planning Commission Meeting.
+After further deliberation, the Planning Commission retained their initial direction to staff to not pursue additional code amendments for Upland Habitat.